Adarsh2801-r/AI---ChatBot/README.md

 # AIML-ChatBot
 A messenger bot - "ENiGMA" that can provide intelligent dialog conversations.
-Works based on keyword matching and intent recognition
+Works based on keyword matching and intent recognition.

+## Features :
+1) Capable of intelligent dialog conversation with user
+2) Interact with web-services to retrieve information asked by user ( like weather data etc.)
+3) Recommends food eateries/outlets options available in and around BITS, Hyderabad campus.

 ## Steps to run in local server
 1. Create a virtual environment for the folder in which chatbot.py file is present